Cincinnati Animal CARE now has more room to get its pets out of the shelter and into happy forever homes.

 The Hamilton County Animal Shelter and Welfare Agency has announced the opening of a pet adoption center at 3262 Highland Ave. in Columbia Township (near Lowe’s near Pleasant Ridge).

 Animals will not be housed here, but it will serve as a satellite stop for potential new pet parents to visit four-legged friends who live in foster homes.
 It will primarily be a space to meet and greet the dogs, said Ray Anderson, community engagement manager for Cincinnati Animal CARE.
-CityBeatbut they’re also “exploring options for incorporating cats into the space.”
+CityBeatbut they’re also “exploring options for integrating cats into the space.”

 “It’s not as critical a need right now with quickly adopted kittens and our partnership with Purrfect Day Cafe,” he says.